man27382210/tutorial-graphql/docs/play/basic.md

 ## Practice

-Please try to fetch more information by update the schema, also you can try to get other root field such film...etc.
+Please try to fetch more information by update the schema, also you can try to get other information.

 ## Overall